 Someone similar to yourself?
 If someone in the address book is a similar to yourself then let your regular contacts know.
 Ask them to take extra care when emailing you and advise them to enter your username to make it easier do so safely.

-Getting help if you have misdirected an email
+What to do if you have misdirected an email